bonniesimon/logseq-hackernews-feed/README.md

-# Logseq Plugin Template React
+# Logseq Hackernews Feed Plugin
+I open hackernews and logseq multiple times a day.
+Then why not combine them together.
+That was my thought process.

 ## Setup
 The project uses `pnpm` instead of `yarn` or `npm`.